World's #1 finishing resource since 1989

 Removing the brass tarnish probably requires -- I offer my same opinion for the 3rd time -- an oxidizing agent like nitric acid or hydrogen peroxide.
 Please try Goran's formula if you haven't.
 Good luck.

 opinion!
 The loss of the work ethic is obviously a very complex issue.
-But part of the problem is the fact that survival comes first, and people need good paying work, which is impossible to find these days because we've shipped the jobs overseas to $2/hour labor.
+But part of the problem is the fact that survival comes first, and people need good paying work, which is hard to find these days because we've shipped the jobs overseas to $2/hour labor.
 I overheard some men talking yesterday, with one saying that as a welder with 15 years experience, he simply cannot work for $9.50-$10 an hour and no benefits, but that is all he has been able to find for more than a year now ... he's right.
-The 0.1% and our politicians whom they've bought have a profoundly broken concept of what free trade means -- they're not talking about trading cotton for silk & spices, but about scouring the world for slave labor.
+The 0.1% and our politicians whom they've bought have a profoundly broken concept of what free trade means -- they're not talking about trading cotton & iron for silk & spices, but about scouring the world for slave labor.

 Tarnish on copper impervious to everything!November 1, 2015